hugoferreira/hugoferreira.github.com/_posts/2015-07-21-coin-vs-die.markdown

 categories: fun mathematics
 ---

-John makes a bet with Donald that he's able to flip heads on a coin before Donald throws 2 in a die.
+> John makes a bet with Donald that he's able to flip heads on a coin before Donald throws 2 in a die.
 What's the probability of Donald winning, considering John begins the game and they play alternately?

-## Solution

 Let the probability of tossing an head be $$p=~^1/_2$$ and tail $$q=~^1/_2$$, and the probability of tossing any die face other than a 2 be $$r=1-~^1/_6=~^5/_6$$.
 If we consider the outcome of John winning, then: